Peter Mullen

-Peter Mullen (born 11 January 1942) is a British Church of England priest.
-He is the former Rector of St Michael, Cornhill and St Sepulchre-without-Newgate in the City of London.
-Mullen is Chaplain to the Honourable Company of Air Pilots, one of the Livery Companies of the City of London and the Anglican Chaplain to the London Stock Exchange, a largely honorific and historical post.
+The Revd Peter Mullen (born 11 January 1942) is an Anglican priest, theologian and writer, who was Rector of St Michael, Cornhill and St Sepulchre-without-Newgate in the City of London from 1998 until 2012.

+Mullen also served as Chaplain to the London Stock Exchange, a historic honorific post, as well as Honorary Chaplain to the Royal Regiment of Fusiliers and numerous City livery companies.

 Life and career

-Mullen graduated from the University of Liverpool with the degree of BA, before obtaining a PhD from Middlesex University.
+Background and education

+Of Irish ancestry born in Yorkshire, Mullen was educated at West Leeds High School, later reading Religion and Literature at the University of Liverpool, where he played cricket and graduated as BA in 1969.
+He then took a doctorate (PhD) from Middlesex University in 2000.

+After working at the Ministry of Labour, he pursued a journalistic career at the Armley & Wortley News, becoming a columnist with The Guardian.
+He later wrote opinion and travel columns for the Daily Mail under Sir David English's editorship, then for the Wall Street Journal and Yorkshire Evening Press.

+Church ministry

-He was ordained into the Church of England in 1970.
-He became Chaplain and Head of Religious Education (RE) at Whitecroft School, Bolton in 1974.
-In 1977 he was appointed Vicar of Tockwith and Bilton-in-Ainsty with Bickerton, Diocese of York, where he remained until 1989.
-He was censured in 1989 by the Church of England for committing adultery with a parishioner, and as a consequence had to resign from his incumbency in Yorkshire.
-From 1989 to 1997 he was banned from performing priestly duties.
-Mullen has written an article on his adultery.
+Ordained into the Church of England in 1970, Mullen became Chaplain and Head of RE at Whitecroft Road High School, Bolton, Lancashire in 1974.
+In 1977 he was appointed Vicar of Tockwith and Bilton-in-Ainsty with Bickerton near York, serving as incumbent until 1989.
+After an extramarital affair, he was unfrocked until 1997, and wrote many books, articles, papers and essays.

-He became Rector of St Michael's Cornhill and St Sepulchre-without-Newgate, and Chaplain to the Stock Exchange in 1998.
-He was made to retire, against his will, on his seventieth birthday in January 2012, but he remains chaplain to the Freedom Association.

-Views
+In 1998 Mullen was introduced as Rector to the combined livings of St Michael Cornhill (succeeding the Very Revd Gordon Reid) and St Sepulchre-without-Newgate (succeeding the Revd Prebendary Alan Tanner OBE), and appointed Chaplain to the London Stock Exchange.

+Mullen also served as Chaplain to the Lord Mayor of London for 2001/02 and Honorary Chaplain to the Worshipful Companies of Cutlers, Woolmen, Chartered Secretaries and Administrators, Marketors, Fuellers, Water Conservators as well as the Honourable Company of Air Pilots in the City of London, and was appointed a Chaplain of the Order of Saint Lazarus (ChLJ).

+Despite enduring popularity with his City congregation, Mullen reluctantly retired from active ministry on his seventieth birthday in January 2012, being appointed an Assistant Priest to the Bishops of London and then Chichester.

+Religious views

-Mullen is noted for his criticism of homosexuality.
+A staunch adherent and vocal advocate of Anglo-Catholicism, Mullen has been a noted critic of homosexuality.
 Writing on his online blog, he stated that homosexuals should carry health warnings, for instance, "Sodomy may seriously damage your health".
-He later explained that his comments were 'satirical', and went further by saying that he has homosexual friends.
-Nonetheless, a spokesman for the Diocese of London made an announcement distancing the Bishop and fellow clergy from Mullen's statements, following which these comments were removed from his blog.
+He later explained that his comments were 'satirical', and went further by emphasising that he has homosexual friends.
+Nonetheless, a spokesman for the diocese of London made an announcement distancing Bishop Chartres and fellow clergy from Dr Mullen's statements, following which these comments were removed from his blog.
 He later apologised.
 Mullen has also called for tax-payer funded homosexual parades to be banned, describing them as "obscene".